Women's association football: Women's World Cup

 The first known World Cup tournaments for women's teams are the 1970 Women's World Cup in Italy and the 1971 Women's World Cup in Mexico, both of which hold attendance records and were organised by the international women's association FIEFF.
 Some other major tournaments were the Women's World Invitational Tournament in Taiwan (1978–1987) and the Women's Mundialito in Japan and Italy (1981–1988).
 FIFA effectively ignored women's football prior to the 1988 FIFA Women's Invitation Tournament in China.
 FIFA's first officially-recognised women's international match is France–Netherlands (1971), albeit a retroactive recognition decided in 2003.

 The first FIFA Women's World Cup was held in China in November 1991 and won by the United States.
 The runners-up, Norway, became the 1995 champions, beating Germany in that final, in Sweden.
 The United States won the 1999 final on penalties against China (with a competition-record crowd of over 90,000 in Pasadena).
 Germany won consecutive world titles in 2003 and 2007, winning finals against Sweden and Brazil respectively.
 Japan became champions in 2011, the country's first senior football world championship.
 The United States won the tournament again in 2015 and 2019.
+Spain won the tournament for the first time in 2023.

+The FIFA Women's Club World Cup is a planned international club competition, with the inaugural edition scheduled for early 2028.
+The tournament will be held every four years.
+In the years without a Women's Club World Cup, a smaller annual competition—the FIFA Women's Champions Cup—will take place, beginning in early 2026.

 Olympics

-Since 1996, a Women's Football Tournament has been staged at the Olympic Games.
-Unlike in the men's Olympic Football tournament (based on teams of mostly under-23 players), the Olympic women's teams do not have restrictions due to professionalism or age.
+Since Football at the 1996 Summer Olympics – Women's tournament, a Women's Football Tournament has been staged at the Olympic Games.
+Unlike in the men's Olympic Football tournament (based on teams of mostly under-23 players), the Olympic women's teams do not have restrictions on professionalism or age.

-The participation of Great Britain men's and women's sides at the 2012 Olympic tournament was a bone of contention because England and other British Home Nations are not eligible to compete as separate entities.
-Eventually, both the men's and women's Great Britain teams fielded some players from the other home nations, but without their associations' active support.
+The participation of Great Britain at the 2012 Olympic tournament was a bone of contention because England and other British Home Nations are not eligible to compete as separate entities.
+Eventually, both the women's and men's Great Britain teams fielded some players from the other home nations, but without their associations' active support.

 Although there are women's teams of blind football (5-a-side) and cerebral palsy football (7-a-side), women's football has never been a Paralympic event.